banishee/docs/note/02282/outline.md

 * Which algorithms/data structures do you know that solves the following problem?
 * How does algorithm/data structure X work?
 * Run algorithm/data structure X on the following example,
-* Analyse the running time of algorithm/data structure X,
+* Analyse the running time or space of algorithm/data structure X,
-* Analyse the space usage/query time of /data structure X,
 * Argue correctness of algorithm/data structure X.

 # 1. Hashing: